-AMOLF is part of NWO-I, the institutes organization of NWO.
+AMOLF is part of NWO-I, the Institutes Organisation of NWO.

 AMOLF performs leading research on the fundamental physics and design principles of natural and man-made complex matter.
 The research of AMOLF provides fundamental insights on topics such as the nanoscale interaction of light and matter, the programmable properties of mechanical metamaterials, and the molecular mechanisms underlying cellular function.
 AMOLF leverages these insights to create novel functional materials, and to find solutions to societal challenges in renewable energy, green ICT, and health care.